peteeufmg/workshop-python-PETEE/README.md

 # Sklearn

-Sklearn is a Python library for dealing with word pluralization.
+Sklearn is a Python library for Machine Learning.

 ## Installation